luciozambon/eGiga2m/README.md

 Data is supposed to be organized as a set of unevenly spaced time series.

 Time series are taken from a web service which typically extracts data from a structured database or are stored in a CSV file drag-and-dropped on the plot area.
+Data from CSV files can be stored in a server side repository.

 Each time series is identified by a unique name and by an ID.
 Time series names are displayed in a hierarchical tree.